monitor640/LeaderBoard/README.md

 # Portalcoin Leaderboard

-This application is a simple React front-end application showing the current top 100 leaders in its Airdrop farming.
+This application is a simple React front-end application showing the current top 100 leaders in Portal leaderboard.

 Read more:
 https://twitter.com/Portalcoin